qdm12/gluetun-wiki/setup/advanced/control-server.md

 ## DNS

-The HTTP control server allows to modify the state of Unbound, which is the subprocess responsible for DNS over TLS.
+The HTTP control server allows to modify the state of the DNS server, which is responsible for DNS over TLS/HTTPS.

-- HTTP GET to `/v1/dns/status` to obtain the current status of Unbound, such as `{"status":"running"}`
+- HTTP GET to `/v1/dns/status` to obtain the current status of the DNS server, such as `{"status":"running"}`
-- HTTP PUT to `/v1/dns/status` with a body `{"status":"running"}` to start Unbound
+- HTTP PUT to `/v1/dns/status` with a body `{"status":"running"}` to start the DNS server
-- HTTP PUT to `/v1/dns/status` with a body `{"status":"stopped"}` to stop Unbound
+- HTTP PUT to `/v1/dns/status` with a body `{"status":"stopped"}` to stop the DNS server

 ## Updater